 The historical data is where Helium 10 shines.
 You can see two years of sales patterns.
 You can avoid a big mistake because Trendster shows you that a “hot” product was actually declining steadily for six months.

-When it comes to product research, another thing is super important: How many filters you can use to search through the product catalog.
-That being said, in our opinion Helium 10 offers the most filter compared to any other product research tool you can use.
+When it comes to product research, another thing is super important: How many filters you can use to search for products.
+That being said, in our opinion Helium 10 offers the most filters compared to any other product research tool you can use.
 Just take a look on how may filters Helium 10 Black Box provides:

 SellerApp doesn’t have three separate product research tools.
 They have one.
 And this one is actually very simple.
 Compared to the tools from Helium 10, you only have a few filters that you can use to search through their product database: